maxchou415/maxchou415/README.md

 ### Current career 👨🏻‍💻

-I am currently working in several teams with positioning **Remote Software Engineer** and **Software Engineering Lead**, And of course, I am a digital nomad!
+I am currently working in several teams with positioning **Software Engineer** and **Software Engineering Lead**, And of course, I am a digital nomad!

 ### Lifestyle 🏖